 ARTICLE II: PURPOSE

-The purpose of the The Gary L. Herod Parent-Teacher Organization is to further the mission of Herod Elementary and to foster excellence in education at Herod by supporting and enriching the activities and programs that promote a positive environment at Herod Elementary through the involvement of parents, school, and the community.
+The purpose of the The Gary L. Herod Parent-Teacher Organization is to further the mission of Gary L. Herod Elementary School, (the “School”) and to foster excellence in education at Herod by supporting and enriching the activities and programs that promote a positive environment at Herod Elementary through the involvement of parents, school, and the community.

 ARTICLE III: POLICIES